 When we set out in 2015 to track down the most translated website in the world, the Tomedes team wasn't sure what we were going to discover.
 And when we wrote our original article, we certainly didn't anticipate how quickly the site in question would continue to add to its number of translations!

 More than six years later, we're still checking regularly for progress updates with the world's most translated website.
 Read on to discover more!

-Have you ever wondered which website is the most translated in the world?
+Have you ever wondered what's the most translated website in the world?
 Perhaps the web domains of a wealthy company such as Apple?
 A ubiquitous search engine like Google?
 Or how about widely read information sources such as Wikipedia?

 Whilst these are all good guesses, they are not the most translated website in the world.
 In fact, they're not even close!
 Read on and the result may surprise you...

 Believe it or not, the official website for Jehovah's Witnesses is actually the most translated website in the world.

 At present, the website has been translated into a staggering 731 different languages (in 2019, more than 980 languages – see below!), and there are even dedicated translations for people who use different languages' variations of sign language, making it accessible for deaf and hard of hearing people too.